ljiang09/data-science-2023/challenges/c04-gapminder-assignment.md

   realized this didn’t actually display the actual data because I wasn’t counting a sum of something for each continent; rather, each continent had multiple points that needed to be plotted on their own.
-- Thus, I switched to a boxplot.
-This immediately posed a challenge because Asia had one HUGE outlier that was magnitudes higher than any other point being plotted, causing the scale to zoom out quite a lot.
+- I tried using a regular boxplot and a violin plot.
+However, Asia had a HUGE outlier that was magnitudes higher than any other point being plotted, causing the scale to zoom out quite a lot.
 Thus, most of the interesting data was squashed into incomprehensible rectangles at the bottom of the graph.
-- Lastly, I tried using a violin plot, as hopefully it would not show as much overlap in everything.
-This ended up working the best, especially when I added the `0.25, 0.5, 0.75` quartile lines to it to see the mean and IQR range.
-Because the violin plot changes width based on the approximate height, the general spread of values was more visible.
+The violin plot was easier to see because some information could be seen with the width of the plot, but still was overall very hard to see.
+- Lastly, I tried using a logarithmic scale on the y axis.
+This was the best solution, as it allowed me to (for the most part) clearly see the quartiles.
+Except for Australia, which has consistently stayed as a flat line, indicating that there is extremely little variation amongst those points.

 ### **q3** You should have found *at least* three outliers in q2 (but possibly many more!).
 Identify those outliers (figure out which countries they are).